nora-zajzon/cse15l-lab-reports/index.md

 1) `cd en-us.txt` The output of this command line was expected as the file en-us.txt was as the argument.
 Therefore, the current directory cannot change to a file and will remain the same.
 This is an error in the sense that the current directory is not changed to the file given as an argument. __Current Directory when command was run: /home/lecture1/messsages__

 2) `ls en-us.txt` The output of this command line was expected was expected to display information about the file 'en-us.txt' in the current directory.
 If you give a file name as an argument, it will display information about that one single file, so if the argument is a directory or empty, then it will display information about the files in that folder or information about one file if it is one file.
-This is an error in the sense that nothing will be listed as a result of the command other than the file you are in. __Current Directory when command was run: /home/lecture1/messsages__
+This is not an error since there were no folders or files to display within the file ls en-us.txt. __Current Directory when command was run: /home/lecture1/messsages__

 3) `cat en-us.txt` The output of this command line was expected a file was given as an argument in the command.
 The terminal will print the content of the file.
 This is not an error. __Current Directory when command was run: /home/lecture1/messsages__